Cache Tcl Reference Documentation

 # itemData is a CkByteData

-set status [CkCache_SaveToCacheStr $key $expireDateTime $eTag $itemData]
+set status [CkCache_SaveToCacheStr $this $key $expireDateTime $eTag $itemData]

 The same as SaveToCache, except the expire date/time is passed in RFC822 string format.